Course - Physical Activity and Health I - BEV1013

 Further on evaluation

-- The compulsory activities are approved for 4 years.
-With approved compulsory activities, the students resit the examination only.
+• The compulsory activities are approved for 4 years.
+Students with approved compulsory activities do not need to complete exercises again to take the exam.

 Specific conditions